Victoria Park, Brisbane: Indigenous history

 Victoria Park is also known as Barrambin, which means "the windy place" in the traditional language of the Turrbal peoples.
 The area of Victoria Park closest to the site of the Royal Brisbane and Women's Hospital and the Mayne Railway Yard at Bowen Hills was likely known more specifically as "Walan".
 It was traditionally a meeting and gathering place for Indigenous groups travelling through the area, as well as a cultural site for corroboree, dance, hunting and fishing.
 Traditional spearing challenges between Indigenous families would also be held at the site, near the RNA showgrounds, which attracted white spectators after settlement of the surrounding areas.

 At the time of British settlement, the number of Aboriginal Australians living at Barrambin was significantly more than the number of settlers.
 Dr Ray Kerkhove of the University of Queensland described the sharing of resources between Indigenous camps and the York's Hollow settlement on the site.
 During this period however, there were two significant attacks against Aboriginal groups by colonial police and the British Army, as well as several killings of Aboriginal leaders and Elders.

 From the time of settlement through to as late as the 1910s, some settlers would allow Aboriginal people to camp on land despite the colonial government not designating any land in the Brisbane region for use by Aboriginal groups.

 There were a large number of creeks that snaked through Barrambin, serving as de facto borders between Aboriginal families camping on the site.
 British settlement resulted in Aboriginal people being chased off land by police and having to cross these borders.
 Areas across from borders were recalled as places where communities could live and hunt without being attacked or molested by colonial forces.
 It has been proposed that due to Aboriginal traditions, new settlers that would cross these borders without seeking permission were often assaulted and robbed.

 By the 1860s, most Aboriginal people had been either been removed from, or had left, Barrambin.

-In 2009, Brisbane City Council and Turrbal Traditional Owners agreed to add the traditional name of Barrambin as a dual name for Victoria Park, and in 2020, the Council announced plans to build an Indigenous cultural learning centre on the land.
+In 2009, Brisbane City Council and Turrbal traditional owners agreed to add the traditional name of Barrambin as a dual name for Victoria Park, and in 2020, the Council announced plans to build an Indigenous cultural learning centre on the land.

 History

 Victoria Park covers an area of 64 hectares of undulating land in Brisbane city, in the suburb of Herston and Bowen Hills.
 Named for the reigning British monarch at the time, Queen Victoria, the park was gazetted in 1875.

 Victoria Park provides recreational facilities such as cricket pitches, swimming pool and golf course (redesigned with a new clubhouse in 1974).
 It also provides much needed parking facilities during the annual Brisbane Exhibition (Ekka) held in the adjacent Brisbane Exhibition Ground.
-Victoria Park will be the Venue for Equestrian events at the 2032 Summer Olympics.